 Instructions

-• Activate yeast.
-Combine warm water, yeast and 1 tsp. of sugar in small bowl.
+- Activate yeast by combining warm water, yeast and 1 teaspoon of sugar in small bowl.
 Stir and let sit for 10 minutes.
 Yeast should be bubbly and have doubled in size.

-• In a large bowl, stir together sugar, milk, melted shortening, salt and the egg yolk.
+- In a large bowl, mix together sugar, milk, melted shortening or butter, salt and the egg yolk.
 Stir in yeast mixture.
 Add 1 cup of sifted bread flour at a time until 3 cups are added.
 Stir until a sticky dough starts to form.

-• Punch dough down.
-Roll into a log and cut into 12 equal size pieces, approximately the size of golf balls (2 oz. each).
+- Punch dough down.
+Roll into a log and cut into 12 equal size pieces, approximately the size of golf balls (2 ounces each).
 Place dough balls in a lightly greased 9 X 13 pan and brush with 1 tbsp. of melted butter.
 Cover and let rise for 30 minutes.

-• Make wells in the center by pressing a lightly floured ¼ c. measuring cup into the center of each dough ball.
-Fill each dough ball with 1 Tbsp. of cream cheese filling.
+- Make wells in the center by pressing a lightly floured ¼ cup measuring cup into the center of each dough ball.
+Fill each dough ball with 1 Tablespoon of cream cheese filling.
 Brush sides with more melted butter.
-Sprinkle 1-2 tsp. of popyska (streusel topping) over each kolache.
-Cover and let rise for 1 – 2 hours.
+Sprinkle 1-2 tsp. of posypka (streusel topping) over each kolache.
+Cover and let rise for 1 - 2 hours.

 Cream Cheese Filling